TANAYADUDHE/grade-firebase/README.md

-Grade system using firebase project.
+This is the Grade system using firebase project.